BartMassey/genuine-sieve/README.md

 2-wheel optimization or the limit optimization.
 Sadly, it is blindingly faster than any of the Haskell implementations.

+The file `wheel.hs` contains an implementation of `massey-sieve` together with code that constructs a "wheel" to accelerate it.
+It is there mostly for illustrative purposes; this code is not built by default.

 To build these, just use the supplied Makefile by typing "make".
 You will need a recent GHC release (I'm using 7.4.1 currently), as well as my `parseargs` package, available